Outschool offers a huge range of online classes with different formats and lengths.

 Live online classes

-Most classes on Outschool are live online classes that meet over group video chat at scheduled times.
-A live class could meet just once, or many times over a semester.
-Most classes also involve independent work before or after the live meetings.
+Live online classes include live meetings over video chat at scheduled times.
+A class could meet just once, or many times over a semester.
+Classes are more than the live meetings - most classes also involve independent work before or after the live meetings.

 Here's an example of a live online class: